All Episodes

 They don't succeed when you do, unless your success is directly tied to whatever benefits they're giving you.

-But if you're independent, if you're able to go through life without needing a politician to help you, Democrats look at you as a potential threat.
+But if you're independent, if you're able to go through life without needing a politician to help you, the Democrats look at you as a potential threat.

-Reagan was seen, much as Trump is seen by both Republicans and Democrats.
+Reagan was seen much as Trump is seen by both Republicans and Democrats.

 The polling data going into the election in 1980, the last poll, which was like a week out, had Carter winning by nine.